scubamatrix/cn-csc107/vscode.md

 - Todo Tree
 - Trailing Spaces

-Here are some helpful extensions for Python:
+There are some helpful extensions for Python:

 - autoDocstring
 - Black Formatter